Things to Do at Peterhof Palace

 Hermitage Pavilion

-An elegant two-story pavilion with a unique mechanical dining table that could be lowered to the ground floor for service, allowing for private dining without servants
+A charming baroque pavilion that once featured a mechanical dining table that could be lowered to the kitchen below - Peter's way of dining without servants present.

 Practical Information